bioperl/bioperl.github.io/howtos/Beginners.md

 Notice how carefully separated the responsibilities of each object are in the code above: there's an object just to hold the query, an object to execute the query using this query object, an object to do the I/O, and finally the sequence object.

-'''Warning'''.
-Be careful what you ask for, many of today's nucleotide database entries are genome-size and you will probably run out of memory if your query happens to match one of these monstrosities.
-You can use the SLEN field to limit the size of the sequences you retrieve.
+**Note** Be careful what you ask for, many of today's nucleotide database entries are genome-size and you will probably run out of memory if your query happens to match one of these monstrosities.
+You can use the `SLEN` field to limit the size of the sequences you retrieve.

 ### The Sequence Object